Rent The Killing (1956)

 1 out of 1 members found this review helpful.

-Racetrack Heist. - The Killing review by Steve
+Racetrack Heist (spoiler). - The Killing review by Steve

 Spoiler Alert

-This is a heist film which closely follows the genre rules established by John Huston's The Asphalt Jungle.
-The star of that film, Sterling Hayden also features in The Killing, though as the leader of the caper, rather than a heavy.
+Stanley Kubrick's heist-noir imitates the genre conventions established in John Huston's The Asphalt Jungle in 1950.
+The star of that film, Sterling Hayden also features, though as the leader of the caper, rather than a heavy.

-The heist takes place on a racetrack, worked by inside men, particularly a crooked bookie played expertly by Elisha Cook jr. He's a sexual flop, pitilessly squeezed dry by his unfaithful, predatory wife.
-As they must, the caper falls apart disastrously on the big day.
+It’s a racetrack robbery worked by inside men, particularly a crooked bookie, expertly played by Elisha Cook jr. He's a sexual flop, pitilessly squeezed by his unfaithful, predatory wife (Marie Windsor).
+As it must, the caper falls apart disastrously on the big day.

-There is a good hardboiled script, which uses the unusual device of telling the heist from the various points of view of all the gang members, with the sort of strident third person narrative familiar from documentary style noirs like The Naked City.
+There is a good hardboiled script, which employs the unusual device of telling the story from the multiple points of view of all the gang members, supplemented with the sort of strident third person voiceover familiar from documentary noirs like The Naked City.

-This low budget film was Kubrick's first significant release.
-It didn't sell too many tickets, but it gave him the opportunity to make Paths of Glory the following year.
-It is a genre classic, and stylishly made.
+This low budget thriller was Kubrick's first significant release.
+It didn't sell too many tickets, but is made with considerable style and gave him the opportunity to direct Paths of Glory the following year.
+Now it is a genre classic.

 0 out of 0 members found this review helpful.